Slivo-fr/TranqRotate/README.md

 # TranqRotate

 This addon is meant to help hunters to setup tranqshot rotation and give them real time visual feedback about it.
+It also allow non-hunter raid leaders to easily manage, report and watch the tranq rotation live.
+Even if none of your hunter use the addon!

 ![Screenshot](docs/screenshots/screenshot.png "ui") ![Screenshot](docs/screenshots/drag.gif "ui")  ![Screenshot](docs/screenshots/rotation.gif "ui")